Tsuneari Fukuda: Before and during the Second World War

-During his graduation year, Fukuda underwent a medical exam to evaluate his suitability for conscription.
-He was granted an exemption from military service for his weak constitution.
-With the effects of the Great Depression in full-swing, Fukuda was unable to secure full-time employment after completing university, and turned to part-time work for sustenance.
+During his graduation year, Fukuda underwent a medical exam to evaluate his suitability for conscription, which found him to be of a weak constitution.
+He was thus granted an exemption from military service.
+With the Great Depression in full swing, Fukuda was unable to secure full-time employment after completing university, and turned to part-time work for sustenance.
 In 1937, he enrolled in an English literature postgraduate course at Tokyo Imperial University; during this time, he wrote his first literary criticism of Shakespeare's Macbeth, and began contributing to literary magazines.
 He submitted an article on Riichi Yokomitsu to one such magazine, Kōdō bungaku, which was published in its February 1937 issue.
 In May 1938, he found work as a junior high school English teacher at Kakegawa in Shizuoka Prefecture.
 He quit in 1939 after objecting to the head teacher's practice of admitting talented baseball players for their athletic ability alone.

 After returning to Tokyo, Fukuda was contacted by his junior high-school teacher, the linguist Minoru Nishio, who offered him a job as the editor of a new humanities magazine called Keisei.
 He accepted, and worked for the magazine until July 1940, when it went out of print due to a wartime paper shortage.
 He then worked on a criticism of Ryūnosuke Akutagawa, which was published in 1941, and the first time he was paid for his written work.
 During the same year, he also published a translation of D.H.
 Lawrence's Apocalypse.

 Fukuda was again approached by Nishio during 1941.
-This time, he was offered a position in the newly-founded Society for the Promotion of Japanese Language Education (日本語教育振興会, Nihongo kyōiku shinkō-kai), an extra-departmental body of the Ministry of Education that was established in August 1941.
+This time, he was offered a position in the newly founded Society for the Promotion of Japanese Language Education (日本語教育振興会, Nihongo kyōiku shinkō-kai), an extra-departmental body of the Ministry of Education that was established in August 1941.
 The organisation, which aimed to supervise Japanese language education in Japan's colonies, employed Fukuda as the chief editor and publisher of its journal Nihongo.
-As part of his duties, he left Japan for the first time to participate in a two-month long tour of Manchuria, Mongolia, and northern and central China during September–December 1942.
+As part of his duties, he left Japan for the first time to participate in a two-month long tour of Manchuria, Mongolia, and northern and central China from September to December 1942.